When Love Becomes Obsession

 The Art of Love

 Here’s a question for you.
 With whom would you prefer a relationship?
-An attractive face on a person that behaves irresponsibly or someone with pretty eyes who stalks you?
+An attractive face on a person who behaves irresponsibly or someone with pretty eyes who stalks you?
 Neither one is ideal.

 Loyalty and devotion are important.
 You long for somebody who makes you feel special and takes care of you.
 But, this devotion sometimes develops into an obsession that you might not recognize.
 Love and obsession are two of the most confused feelings.
 One is a healthy emotion.
 The other is a toxic mental health issue.